 ABAT (4-Aminobutyrate Aminotransferase) is a Protein Coding gene.
-Diseases associated with ABAT include Gaba-Transaminase Deficiency and Succinic Semialdehyde Dehydrogenase Deficiency.
-Among its related pathways are Valine, leucine and isoleucine degradation and Valproic Acid Pathway, Pharmacodynamics.
+Diseases associated with ABAT include Gaba-Transaminase Deficiency and Homocarnosinosis.
+Among its related pathways are Valproic acid pathway and Valine, leucine and isoleucine degradation.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and iron-sulfur cluster binding.
 An important paralog of this gene is AGXT2.

 UniProtKB/Swiss-Prot Summary for ABAT Gene